A Different Approach to Training Elementary School Teachers

-Since September 2018, the Faculty of Education (FDE) has been offering a bachelor's degree in Multidisciplinarity and Teaching, Education, and Training Professions, accessible after high school graduation at three of its five sites in Nîmes, Carcassonne, and Montpellier.
-This represents a mini-revolution in the training of future school teachers.
+Since September 2018, the Faculty of Education (FDE) has been offering a bachelor’s degree in Interdisciplinary Studies and Careers in Teaching, Education, and Training, which is available immediately after high school graduation at three of its five campuses: Nîmes, Carcassonne, and Montpellier.
+This marks a minor revolution in the training of future elementary school teachers.

 Innovative training

-"Knowing how to develop critical thinking skills, communicate effectively, solve problems, and exercise creativity...
-Bachelor's degree students are now assessed according to a set of skills during three fast-paced, professionalizing years.
-This is the first stage of 1,500 hours of training that now precedes preparation for the competitive recruitment exam for school teachers (CRPE), which remains part of the master's degree," explains Jean-Paul Udave, who has been head of the Faculty of Education for more than five years now.
+“Developing critical thinking skills, communicating effectively, solving problems, and exercising creativity… Undergraduate students are now assessed based on a competency framework during three fast-paced, career-oriented years.
+This marks the first stage of the 1,500 hours of training that now precedes preparation for the competitive exam for elementary school teachers (CRPE), which remains part of the master’s program,” explains Jean-Paul Udave, who has headed the Faculty of Education for over five years now.

-No lectures, small class sizes (40 to 50 students on average), an active role for students in the learning process, state-of-the-art audiovisual and digital equipment (Learning Lab), a focus on group work, and more.
-The new bachelor's degree program is designed as a veritable laboratory for innovative practices, and its "unconventional" format has been unanimously welcomed by students in the 2018-2019 cohort.
-"Beyond passively acquiring knowledge, we are learning here to think about our future profession.
-During education history classes, for example, we discuss not only the evolution of the status of schools over time, but also the different ways of thinking within the education system," says Mathilde Grillon, a first-year bachelor's student enrolled at the Montpellier campus.
+No lectures, small class sizes (40 to 50 students on average), an active role for students in the learning process, state-of-the-art audiovisual and digital equipment (Learning Lab), a strong emphasis on group work… The new bachelor’s program is designed as a true laboratory for innovative practices, whose “unconventional” format has garnered unanimous enthusiasm from the students of the 2018–2019 class.
+“Beyond passively acquiring knowledge, we learn here to think about our future profession.
+During history of education classes, for example, we explore not only how the status of schools has evolved over time but also the different philosophies of the educational system,” says Mathilde Grillon, a first-year bachelor’s student enrolled at the Montpellier campus.

-The Multidisciplinary and Teaching, Education, and Training degree program will be offered at the Mende and Perpignan campuses starting in September 2019.
-This is an opportunity to confirm, if necessary, the university's commitment to local roots, as it strives to contribute to the economic, social, and cultural development of medium-sized cities known as "balanced cities." ."
-The expansion of on-site vocational training opportunities allows young people from modest backgrounds to learn a trade without having to move to large university cities, which is often too costly.
-This is why, in a few weeks' time, it will be possible to access the entire training program for school teachers at the five FDE sites.
-This will be done in small-scale structures that allow for personalized support for each student.
+The Bachelor’s degree program in Interdisciplinary Studies and Careers in Teaching, Education, and Training will be offered at the Mende and Perpignan campuses starting in September 2019.
+This is an opportunity to reaffirm—if reaffirmation were needed—the university’s commitment to local roots, as it seeks to contribute, within its capacity, to the economic, social, and cultural development of medium-sized “balanced” cities ."
+The expansion of on-site vocational training programs allows young people from modest backgrounds to learn a trade without having to relocate—often at great expense—to major university cities.
+This is why, within a few weeks, it will be possible to access the full curriculum for training to become an elementary school teacher at all five FDE campuses.
+This will take place in small-scale settings that allow for personalized support for each student.

 The FDE as seen by a student

-The launch of the Multidisciplinarity and Teaching, Education, and Training Professions degree program at the FDE Montpellier allows me to start training for my future career right now, without having to wait to start my master's degree and avoiding the previously mandatory step of completing a single-subject bachelor's degree.
-I am delighted to be part of this first cohort, where I rub shoulders with passionate students and teachers who, beyond imparting essential knowledge, teach us how to approach the profession of school teacher, which I believe I was called to pursue when I was in my junior year of high school.
-My desire to become a teacher can be explained quite simply by my love of children and my desire to pass on knowledge.
+The launch of the bachelor’s degree program in Interdisciplinary Studies and Careers in Teaching, Education, and Training at the Montpellier School of Economics allows me to start training for my future career right now, without having to wait to enter a master’s program and by bypassing the previously mandatory requirement of a single-discipline bachelor’s degree.
+I’m thrilled to be part of this first graduating class, where I’m surrounded by passionate students and faculty who, beyond imparting essential knowledge, teach us how to approach the profession of elementary school teacher—a calling that, it seems to me, was born in my 11th-grade classroom.
+My desire to become a teacher stems quite simply from my love for children and my passion for sharing knowledge.

 • 5 locations: Nîmes, Montpellier, Carcassonne, Mende, and Perpignan;